manantyagi25/MineSweeper/README.md

 # MineSweeper

 Android version of the popular game Minesweeper.
+(Kindly note that different difficulty levels are not supported yet.
+This is only the first iteration of this game which was completed in one day.)

 ## App Screenshots